MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -CIn

-Specifies the case-sensitive In operator, which gets objects when the property value includes the specified value.
+Indicates that this cmdlet gets objects if the property value includes the specified value.
+This operation is case-sensitive.

-For example: Get-Process | where -Value "svchost" -CIn ProcessName
+For example: `Get-Process | where -Value "svchost" -CIn ProcessName`

-The In operator is much like the Contains operator, except that the property and value positions are reversed.
+*CIn* resembles *CContains*, except that the property and value positions are reversed.
 For example, the following statements are both true.

 "abc", "def" -CContains "abc"

 "abc" -CIn "abc", "def"

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter